Dust or Magic Logo

 "I've been corresponding with several participants already and all have had nothing but positive feedback about their own experience...the location, the participants, the curriculum, the staff."
 Scott Mowry, Design Director, Highlights for Children

 Christopher Byrne, President Byrne Communications, Inc. aka The Toy Guy.
 Chris is one of the leading experts on toys and play.
 Over the past 27 years (and he's not even old), he has served in a variety of positions with toy companies covering marketing, media, operations and product development.
 In 1988, he formed New York-based Byrne Communications, where he has served as a researcher, analyst and consultant to a variety of Fortune 100 companies.
 He is widely quoted in the media and appears regularly on national television commenting on toys.
-He is widely published and is a contributing editor to Toy Wishes magazine and editor-at-large for the trade publications Toys & Family Entertainment and Royalties.
-His consumer-service Web site, thetoyguy.com attracts millions of visitors annually.
-Chris will help critique the crop of 2007 technology toys on hand at this year's Institute.
+Besides his own web sites (The Toy Guy and new online Time to Play Magazine (www.timetoplaymag.com) he writes for trade publications including Toys & Family Entertainment and Royalties.
+Currently thetoyguy.com attracts millions of visitors annually.
+Chris will help us critique the crop of 2008 technology toys on hand at this year's Institute.

 Claire Green is the President of Parents' Choice Foundation, the oldest not-for-profit organization dedicated to the evaluation of children's books, videos, toys, computers software, videos, television and magazines.
 Parents' Choice was founded in 1978 by Claire's mother, Diana Huss Green.
 Fewer than 15% of the products submitted to Parents' Choice Awards Program receive a commendation in one of six award categories.
-Claire will be participating in the Reviewer's panel on Monday morning, to lend her view on this year's toys and software throughtout the event.
+Claire is a long-time participant of Dust or Magic, and has a deep conviction for empowering children, with all forms of media.
+She'll be in the Reviewer's panel on Monday morning, to lend her view on this year's toys and software throughtout the event.

-Robin Raskin is a speaker, author and blogger, and is currently at YahooTech.
+Robin Raskin is a highly respected speaker, author, conference planner and blogger at YahooTech.
 Robin has been writing about raising kids in a digital world for nearly 30 years.
-The former editor of PC Magazine, and Editor-in-Chief of FamilyPC, Robin is currently a blogger for YahooTech, a new technology site.
-She is also the author of seven books on kids, including The Parents' Guide to College Life (Random House, 2006) and consults on new media strategies for The Princeton Review.
-Robin is a long time speaker at Dust or Magic.
+The former editor of PC Magazine, and Editor-in-Chief of FamilyPC, she is the author of seven books on kids, including The Parents' Guide to College Life (Random House, 2006) and consults on new media strategies for The Princeton Review.
+Robin is a long-time speaker at Dust or Magic.
 You can learn more about Robin at www.robinraskin.com

 Institute Facilitators: Warren Buckleitner of Children's Technology Review and Daren Carstens of Carstens Studios.